DoriCzele/Flower-Quiz/README.md

 This website was created to entertain and educate the visitor about science.
 A fun quiz with varying topics of science such as chemistry, biology, earth science and physics, all wrapped into a natural and clear design.

-This quiz contains 3 difficulty levels with 10 questions each.
+This quiz contains 3 difficulty levels to chose from with 10 questions each.
 With every question 4 answers presented to chose the correct one from.
 Feedback of the overall score achieved by the user is presented in the end of the quiz.

 The website has a user-friendly layout and provides easy access to all necessary information.